azran4u/reproject-graphql/README.md

-# apollo-sever-demo
+# reproject-graphql
+reproject [lat,lng] pair so mapbox-gl display it correctly while using EPSG:4326 maps.
-Basic graphql server written in typescript and apollo server
+Service is exposed using graphql server written in typescript and apollo server.